victorliu-sq/PaperWriting/FlashSMP.md

 The Gale-Shapley (GS) algorithm, also known as the Deferred Acceptance algorithm, is a foundational method for solving the Stable Marriage Problem (SMP).
 Proposed by David Gale and Lloyd Shapley in 1962, the GS algorithm guarantees finding a stable matching between two equally sized sets of participants, typically referred to as men and women, each with their own preference lists.

 //
-The algorithm operates in iterative rounds consisting of a proposal phase and an acceptance phase.
-Initially, all participants are free (unmatched).
-During the proposal phase, each free man proposes to the highest-ranked woman on his preference list who has not yet rejected him.
-In the acceptance phase, each woman receiving one or more proposals chooses the man she prefers the most among the proposers and tentatively accepts his proposal, rejecting all others.
-This proposal and acceptance cycle repeats until there are no more free men.
+The GS algorithm begins with all participants being unmatched.
+In each iteration, an unmatched man proposes to the highest-ranked woman on his preference list who has not previously rejected him.
+If the woman is unmatched or prefers the new proposer over her current partner, she tentatively accepts the proposal, freeing her current partner if necessary.
+If she prefers her current partner, she rejects the new proposal, and the man remains unmatched.
+This process is repeated until all participants are matched.

 //
 Consider the preference lists in Figure 1 to understand the execution of the Gale-Shapley algorithm: